xytmhy/MMF-Net-Multi-Focus-Image-Fusion/README.md

-# An--Matte-Boundary-Defocus-Model-BasedCascaded-Network-for-Multi-focus-Image-Fusion
+# MMF-Net-alpha-Matte-Boundary-Defocus-Model-Fusion
-Code for papaer Anα-Matte Boundary Defocus Model BasedCascaded Network for Multi-focus Image Fusion
+Code for our papaer An α-Matte Boundary Defocus Model Based Cascaded Network for Multi-focus Image Fusion